ngrx/platform/docs/schematics/ionic.md

+---
+# The documentation below is for NgRx versions 6.x and older.
+# Visit https://ngrx.io for the latest documentation.
+---

 ## Ionic integration

 In an Ionic project, you normally use the Ionic CLI (`ionic`) instead of the Angular CLI (`ng`).

 But you can integrate Angular CLI and `@ngrx/schematics` with these simple steps:

-* Install Angular CLI in your `devDependencies`:
+- Install Angular CLI in your `devDependencies`:

 ```bash
 npm install --save-dev @angular/cli@latest
 ```

-* Install `@ngrx/schematics` and its dependencies following the steps in the [documentation](./README.md#installation).
+- Install `@ngrx/schematics` and its dependencies following the steps in the [documentation](./README.md#installation).

-* Create a `.angular-cli.json` file in your root directory, beside your `ionic.config.json` file.
+- Create a `.angular-cli.json` file in your root directory, beside your `ionic.config.json` file.
 Angular CLI (`ng`) will use it to know where to generate new files.
 The only contents it needs to have are:

 ```json
 {